 Individual arc sections were assembled with simple spline joints.
 Spline joints are very strong and allow several short arc sections to be joined into full arcs.
 Biscuit joints would also be very strong but spline joints are pretty easy to make with a table saw.

 The two shutter ribs are attached to the dome ring.
 The shutter ribs extend about 2" beyond the dome ring.
-All other ribs are flush with the dome ring.
+All other ribs will be flush with the dome ring outside edge.
+Shutter ribs are 22" apart.

 Some things learned so far: